Call, chat or email us to book.

 Expanding definitions of mental health diagnoses generally may well be cause for concern.
 Mental health practitioners worry about over-diagnosis, mislabelling and the risk of excessive or unneeded treatment.
 However, lawyers and insurance companies are also voicing concern about the impact of broadening definitions of mental health illnesses, particularly on the way in which workplace compensation cases are played out.
 There is a concern that broader definitions will lower the threshold for the diagnosis of many mental health conditions, leading more workplaces to be exposed more often.
 This might lead to workers’ compensation claims for stress, anxiety or PTSD arising out of relatively minor incidents, or from incidents experienced vicariously.

 Of particular concern to workplaces, is the proposed loosening of the distinction between personality-based disorders and issues instigated by other causes.
-The concern is that workplaces will be held responsible for a far greater range of mental illnesses, without reference to any underlying personality problems that might pre-exist the workplace scenario.
+The concern is that workplaces will be held responsible for a far greater range of mental illnesses, without reference to any underlying personality problems that might pre-exist in the workplace scenario.

 There is no doubt that workplace stress is a big problem here in Australia.
 It is also an expensive problem – one that reduces productivity and increases sick leave.
-Today’s workforce is facing increased risk of work-related stress from such things as long commutes and access to technological developments that muddy the distinction between work and home time.
+Today’s workforce is facing an increased risk of work-related stress from such things as long commutes and access to technological developments that muddy the distinction between work and home time.

 A 2008 Medibank Private report entitled The Cost of Workplace Stress in Australia reveals some staggering figures, suggesting that workplace stress costs employers $10.11 billion each year through absenteeism, and that on average, workers take 3.2 days sick leave per annum due to workplace stress.
 A recent report by Safe Work Australia echoes these claims.